BM-14

 The BM-14 (BM for Boyevaya Mashina, 'combat vehicle'), is a Soviet-made 140mm multiple launch rocket system (MLRS), normally mounted on a truck.

 The BM-14 can fire 140 mm M-14 rockets with a high-explosive fragmentation warhead, a smoke warhead or a chemical warhead.
 It is similar to the BM-13 "Katyusha" and was partly replaced in service by the 122 mm BM-21 Grad.
+While the Grad rockets are smaller, they have longer range and carry larger payloads.

 Launchers were built in 16 and 17-round variants.
 The rockets have a maximum range of 9.8 km.

 The weapon is not accurate as there is no guidance system, but it is extremely effective in saturation fire.